-Periodontal or periapical abscess or cellulitis (ie, that began as a periapical abscess)
+Periodontal or periapical abscess or cellulitis (ie, that began as a periapical abscess and is now spreading into adjacent soft tissues)

 Signs of rapidly spreading infection (eg, high fever, tachycardia, tachypnea) or upper airway obstruction (eg, stridor, muffled voice): Such patients should be rapidly evaluated and managed in an emergency department.